ZestyTechnology/zesty-docs/docs/nimble/calibration.rst

 * Mark the distance with a permanent marker.
 * Extrude 50 mm using the firmware controls.

-.. note:: Many firmwares extrude too fast for the Nimble when you use the menu extrude options, suggest that you use the following gcode to extrude:
+.. note:: Many firmwares extrude too fast for the Nimble when you use the menu extrude options, we suggest that you use the following gcode to extrude:

 | G92 E0
 | G1 E10 F300 ; extrude 10mm of filament at 5mm/sec